 How do you get to Chania Crete?

-The bus stopped only about 50 metres from the ship and tickets were available at a booth at a cost of 1.50 euros.
+In our case the bus stopped about 50 metres from the ship and tickets were available at a booth.
 The bus trip into town was not very inspirational, passing lots of run down buildings and graffiti so we were pleasantly surprised when we actually arrived in Chania.
 The bus stops just outside the Municipal Market Building Agora.

 The market was great to wander through with lots of local produce to buy if you chose too.
 We came across numerous lovely squares whilst wandering the streets and soon found ourselves at the picturesque Old Venetian Harbour.